mjarosie/elmish-router-demo/README.md

 # Elmish router demo

-This repository contains two applications with exactly the same functionality: showing a counter (which can be decreased, increased or increased after a delay) or a text field (of which the content is shown below it).
+This repository contains two single-page applications with exactly the same functionality: showing a counter (which can be decreased, increased or increased after a delay) or a text field (of which the content is shown below it).
 It was inspired by the content of [The Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/chapters/scaling/splitting-programs).
 I've decided not to split modules into files not to overcomplicate things.

+The focus of this simple application is to show the ability to react to the URL changes by modifying the application's state.
+For example - when you run the application (run `npm install && npm start` in either of two directories), go to <http://localhost:8080/#/counter> and click "Show Text Input" button - the URL should change to <http://localhost:8080/#/text>.
+Also - when you change `text` to `counter` in the URL manually - the application should go back to the previous screen.
+This functionality makes it more user-friendly to reach the exact "sub-page" in your SPA that the user wants to reach (for instance when saving the link for later or when sharing it with other users).

 ## Routing

-The focus of this simple application is ability to react to the change in application's model with the change of the URL in the browser.
-For example - when you run the application (run `npm install && npm start` in either of two directories), go to [http://localhost:8080/#/counter] and click "Show Text Input" button - the URL should change to [http://localhost:8080/#/text].
-This functionality makes it more user-friendly to reach the exact page in your SPA that the user wants to reach (for instance when saving the link for later or when sharing it with other users).

-## What does what

 [The documentation](https://elmish.github.io/browser/index.html) doesn't make it obvious how exactly does the routing work.
 There are two modules of the library that routing depends on: